PatriceCherubini/GalleriesViewer/README.md

 ## Features

 User login
 Create a gallery
-Add datas (description, date)
+Add data (name, description)
 Edit / delete galleries
 Display a list of galleries
 Upload pictures in a gallery
-Add datas to pictures
+Add data to pictures (description, date)
 Edit / delete pictures
 Display pictures of a gallery (thumbnails)
 Sort pictures by name / date
 Display a picture in fullscreen (carousel)